 Athletes

-Athletes who frequently participate in javelin, shot put, tennis, basketball, or baseball are aet particular risk.
+Athletes who frequently participate in javelin, swimming, shot put, tennis, basketball, or baseball are at a higher risk.
 Sports that involve sharp and forceful movements of the shoulder make shoulder bursitis a stronger possibility.
 Frequent participation in such sports can lead to overuse and microtrauma, among the most common causes of shoulder bursitis.

-Inexperienced or amateur sportsman may also be at a higher risk.
-People who rush to get fit often perform exercises improperly way, increasing the likelihood of sustaining an injury.
-Avoid poor technique by starting slow, attending a group class, or even taking one-to-one lessons.
-And don’t attempt to lift too much weight before you’ve developed a solid foundation of strength and proper form.
+Inexperienced or amateur athletes may also be at a higher risk.
+People who rush to get fit often perform exercises improperly and without proper balance, increasing the likelihood of sustaining an injury.
+Avoid poor technique and overuse by starting slow, attending a group class, or even taking one-to-one lessons.
+Also, don’t attempt to lift too much weight before you’ve developed a solid foundation of strength and proper form.

 Manual Laborers